ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr-multitarget.md

 # Configuring SAP HANA Multitarget System Replication in a RHEL HA Add-On cluster
 {: #ha-rhel-hana-sr-multitarget}

-The following information describes the configuration of a Red Hat Enterprise Linux 8 (RHEL) HA add-on cluster for managing *SAP HANA system replication* in a multitarget replication scenario.
+The following information describes the configuration of a Red Hat Enterprise Linux (RHEL) HA add-on cluster for managing *SAP HANA&reg system replication* in a multitarget replication scenario.
+The cluster uses virtual server instances in [{{site.data.keyword.powerSysFull}}](https://www.ibm.com/products/power-virtual-server){: external} as cluster nodes.

 You can connect multiple systems in an SAP HANA multitarget system replication topology to achieve a higher level of availability.
-The cluster uses two virtual server instances in IBM {{site.data.keyword.powerSys_notm}} as cluster nodes.
 A third SAP HANA instance runs on a virtual server instance in IBM {{site.data.keyword.powerSys_notm}} in another workspace.
 The resource agents for SAP HANA in the Red Hat Enterprise Linux 8 (RHEL) HA add-on require that the third SAP HANA instance is managed manually and is installed on a virtual server instance outside the cluster.
 {: shortdesc}

-## Overview
-{: #ha-rhel-hana-sr-mtgt-overview}

 In a *multitarget system replication* scenario, one secondary SAP HANA system runs on a virtual server instance in the cluster and another secondary HANA system runs on a virtual server instance that is deployed in a *Disaster Recovery (DR) site*.
 The *DR site* is implemented in a different IBM {{site.data.keyword.powerSys_notm}} workspace in another geographical location or zone.